vlev/open-source-log-management-solutions/README.md

 Review of the stacks is followed by a description of individual logging components, grouped by it's responsibility: collection, storage or representation.

-For readers, who want to experiment with described services we've provided a set of Github-hosted playground projects (docker-compose definitions).

 ## Tools Compatibility Map